ArundeepChohan/Ideas/Course-Planning/Langara-Login-and-Transcript-Recovery/README.md

 • Web elements to focus clicking and to pull data from with built-in functions like find element(s) with using XPath or other identification like their id

+Updates Required:  Going to parse the data into a list of course class with variables Subject, No, Title, Credit, Grade, GPA

 Jan 17, 2020: Used knowledge from Udemy Courses to create a Java + Selenium login.

 Jan 21, 2020: Updated multiple browser testing.